ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 both in of themselves and with respect to the amount of solar radiation expected to be seen seasonally in their vicinity.

 b.
-Acquire the gif skew T soundings for PABR and SOCA for this day and time.
+Acquire the png format skew T soundings for PABR and SOCA for this day and time.
 Make these soundings figures 3 and 4 in your report.

 Observe the lapse rate Γ=-dT/dz from the slope of the temperature versus height graph and interpret.